 Does the agreement require that you pay more rent for additional occupants?
 The law allows landlords to do this, unless the extra occupant is younger than 19.

 Second, figure out what you want to do.
 Think about the pros and cons of each roommate set-up.
-We’ve covered some of the factors to consider in the section above.
 Whatever your tenancy agreement says, it’s a good idea to be honest with your landlord about your intentions to add or replace a roommate.
 (Make sure you understand what your legal rights are before having this conversation!)

-Lastly, there are practical things you’ll want to turn your mind to before taking on a roommate.
-Ideally, you want to find a good match on schedules, lifestyles, habits, and hygiene.
+Lastly, there are practical things you’ll want to turn your mind to.
+Ideally, you want to find a good match on schedules, lifestyles, and habits.
 It’s a good idea to discuss (and document) expectations from the outset.
 These can range from splitting of chores, use of common spaces, and expectations of privacy and cleanliness.

 Am I subletting?

 “Subletting” is a situation where the tenant moves out of the rental unit.
 The tenant then acts like a landlord while a new tenant lives in the space.
 Under most tenancy agreements, you need permission from your landlord to sublet.
-Subletting is different from taking an occupant on as a roommate.
-In that instance, the tenant remains in the rental unit and allows an occupant to live with them.
+Subletting is different from taking an occupant to live with you in the rental unit.

 Common questions

 Friction between roommates is not uncommon.
 Learning how to get on is part and parcel of sharing a living space with others.
 It’s about balancing the needs of the household against the needs of its individual members.
 Here we cover how to deal with a roommate problem.
-We also address some common points of tension between roommates, including privacy, noise, unwanted guests, rent increases, and the timing of roomates’ departures.
+We also address some common points of tension between roommates, including privacy, noise, unwanted guests, and rent increases.

 Disputes between roommates aren’t covered by residential tenancy law.
-The Residential Tenancy only covers the landlord-tenant relationship.
 This means you can’t go to the Residential Tenancy Branch to resolve roommate issues.
 If you want to pursue legal action, you’ll likely have to go to the Civil Resolution Tribunal.
 (The tribunal covers disputes up to $5,000.
 Above that, the next step up is small claims court.)
 Each roommate will need to prove their claims on a balance of probabilities.

-When you share a living space with your landlord, the power dynamic is tipped in their favour.
-As the tenant, try from the outset to get clear on your rights and expectations.
+The power dynamic is tipped in the landlord's favour.
+As the renter, try from the outset to get clear on your rights and expectations.
 Better yet, write them down and confirm that your landlord agrees.

 A court or tribunal will look to such agreements for the parties’ intentions if there’s a conflict.
 In cases where the parties didn’t come to an agreement beforehand, the Civil Resolution Tribunal will typically look to common law principles such as “reasonable notice.”
-Here’s a case involving a tenant living with their landlord.
-The tribunal found that the landlord did give reasonable notice to their roommate to leave.
+Here’s a case involving roommates living in a house one of them owned, sharing the kitchen.
+The tribunal found that the homeowner did not act reasonably when giving the roommate notice and in denying him access to remove his belongings.

 As of 2022, stratas cannot have bylaws or rules that restrict rentals.
 If they do have such bylaws, they can’t enforce them.
 So your strata cannot stop you from taking on a roommate.
 And you don’t have to ask their permission before doing so.